 Open Arms Sea Relief Operation.
 Have all the rules been followed?
 Who is telling the truth?

-(B2) The sequestration of the Spanish vessel Open Arms of Proactiva by an Italian prosecutor, after returning from a rescue mission off the coast of Libya (March 15), gives rise to a series of questions and contradictory information: who sent the ship there?
-Did the NGO force it, commit a fault with regard to the law of the sea, Libyan sovereignty?
+(B2) The sequestration of Proactiva's Spanish ship Open Arms by an Italian prosecutor, upon returning from a rescue mission off the coast of Libya (March 15), gives rise to a series of questions and contradictory information: who sent the ship there?
+Did the NGO force it, commit a mistake with regard to the law of the sea and Libyan sovereignty?
 Who was authorized to intervene?
 B2 investigated, cold.
 Here are the facts as we were able to reconstruct them.

-This article completes our previous papers, written in the news (1) and somewhat contradicts the official version, which is quite simple: 1) we are not aware, 2) we trust the Italian authorities, 3) the Spanish NGO did what it had to do, but it is still wrong since legal proceedings are underway.
+This article complements our previous papers, written in the news (1) and somewhat contradict the official version, which is quite simple: 1) we are not aware, 2) we trust the Italian authorities, 3) the Spanish NGO did what it had to do, but it is still wrong since legal proceedings are underway.

 Where did the incident take place?

 40 miles from the coast according to the European Commission (based on EU and Italian sources), 70 miles from the coast according to the NGO.
 These two versions are accurate but reflect different incidents.
-In fact, there were two rescue operations, on the morning of March 15: the first, 35 miles off the coast, which went off without a hitch and without intervention from the Libyan coast guard; the second about 70 miles offshore, where the Libyan Coast Guard vessel intervened.
+In fact, there were two rescue interventions on the morning of March 15: the first 35 miles from the coast, which took place without a hitch and without intervention from the Libyan coast guard; the second about 70 miles from the coast, where the Libyan coast guard vessel intervened.

-In any case, we are well outside territorial waters (the 12-mile limit), contrary to what had been indicated beforehand by the European Commission.
+In all cases, we are largely outside territorial waters (the 12-mile limit), contrary to what was previously indicated by the European Commission.
 There is no discussion possible.
-The NGO's ship has therefore not committed any violation of Libyan sovereignty.
+The NGO ship therefore did not commit any attack on Libyan sovereignty.

 Who sent the NGO there?